 irrigation to 63,000 hectares of land between the Rakaia and Waimakariri

 We service 401 shareholder customers across the Central Plains Water

 Enhancement Scheme and deliver pressurised water at the farm gate to

-The Scheme has been developed by CPWL, a co-operative of 380 farmer shareholders and managed by a staff of 15, plus contractors.
+The Scheme has been developed by CPWL, a co-operative of 380 farmer shareholders and is managed and operated by

 The Central Plains Water Scheme has been a significant construction project for the South Island.

 The Scheme was constructed in three stages between 2014 and 2018 and is now fully operational.